iobroker-archive/ioBroker.influxdb.-.ioBroker/README.md

 sendTo('influxdb.0', 'flushBuffer', {id: 'mbus.0.counter.xxx'
 , result => console.log('deleted, error: ' + result.error));
 ```
-if no id is provided all buffers will be flushed.
+if no id is provided, all buffers will be flushed.

 ## History Logging Management via Javascript
 The adapter supports enabling and disabling of history logging via JavaScript and also retrieving the list of enabled data points with their settings.